The Story of Christopher 'Ian' Gladue and How Native Delights Came To Be

-by Rondell Desjarlais
+by Rondell Gladue

-On December 4th, 2012, Christopher Ian Gladue set forth and officially registered ‘Native Delights Incorporated’ as a legally recognized business name.
+On December 4th, 2012, Christopher 'Ian' Gladue set forth and officially registered ‘Native Delights’ as a legally recognized business name.
 After spending some time working in the field of oil and gas extraction, he saved his money and pursued a dream that had seeded close to a decade earlier.
 At that time he had worked for a mobile concession called ‘Rez Boys’ that vended along the Alberta Pow-Wow circuit.
 Gladue thought that this particular type of food, that was specific to only Pow-Wow's, should actually be available everywhere and shared with everyone thus initiating the start of his aspiration of making this notion a reality.
 He began fabricating his very own custom-built concession vending cart from the frame up.
 Come April 4th, 2013, he was able to have his own concession cart pass inspection from the City of Edmonton and Alberta Health Services despite failing all previous attempts a multitude of times.
 He had persevered and actually fabricated the first certified 'Class C High-Risk Mobile Unit' recognized in the Province of Alberta.
-Not being one to ever give up in the face of adversity, Christopher then set out to Churchill Square in Edmonton, Alberta.
+Not being one to ever give up in the face of adversity, Ian then set out to Churchill Square in Edmonton, Alberta.
 With his long-time friend Curtis Cardinal, they proceeded to share what they described as ‘Aboriginal Cuisine’ to the general public for the first time in Alberta’s capital city.
-Christopher and Curtis had sold ‘Bannock Burgers’ and ‘Rez Dogs’ which were made from ‘Bannock’.
+Ian and Curtis had sold ‘Bannock Burgers’ and ‘Rez Dogs’ which were made from ‘Bannock’.
 'Bannock' is a traditional Aboriginal bread that can be either roasted on a stick over an open fire, baked in the oven, or the more popular deep-fried variety (such as their case).
 With snow still on the ground and the men not too sure of what to expect, they soon found that they had completely sold out their very first day.

 Much love is received daily from the valued supporters of Native Delights.
-The success of the business is a direct result of those people as well as the committed team that has worked along side Christopher to make Native Delights what it is today.
+The success of the business is a direct result of those people as well as the committed team that has worked along side Ian to make Native Delights what it is today.
 The most sincerest gratitude must also go to these people.

 WE THANK YOU FOR SUPPORTING AN ABORIGINAL AND FAMILY OWNED SMALL BUSINESS. ÂYIHÂY!